cheethas/powdr/book/src/asm/registers.md

 ## Read-only registers

 Read-only registers are used for function inputs.
-However, powdr creates them automatically based on functions arguments, so that they do not need to be declared explicitly.
+However, powdr creates them automatically based on function arguments, so that they do not need to be declared explicitly.

 > Read-only registers are only mentioned for completeness here and are currently only used inside the compiler.
 We advise against using them.